How Collagen Helps with Anti-Aging: What You Need to Know

 2. Helps Retain Moisture

-Collagen isn’t just about firmness — it also plays a key role in keeping your skin hydrated.
-When your skin has enough collagen, it holds onto moisture more effectively, giving you that healthy, radiant glow.
+When your skin has enough collagen and a healthy extracellular matrix, it can hold onto hydration more effectively, giving you that healthy, radiant glow.

 That’s another reason why collagen for anti-aging is so important: it helps your skin stay plump, soft, and glowing.